Joe Ansbro: Scotland

 Ansbro made his international debut for Scotland A during the 2009 IRB Nations Cup tournament in Romania.
 Scotland A eventually went on to win the tournament, with Ansbro making his debut as outside centre in the win against Uruguay.

 He made his first senior Scotland appearance in the 21–17 victory over reigning world champions South Africa in doing so he became the first black player to represent Scotland at test level.
 A week later he played in the 19–16 win against Samoa at Pittodrie in Aberdeen.

 Ansbro made his 6 nations appearance in Scotland's opening match of the 2011 Six Nations Championship against France in Paris.
 Ansbro and the rest of the Scotland team put in an impressive performance against a clinical French side despite eventually losing the match 34–21.

 His first points for Scotland came in the 10–6 victory in a 2011 Rugby World Cup warm-up game against Ireland where he scored the winning try in the 76th minute.
 Ansbro was included in Scotland's 30 man squad for the 2011 Rugby World Cup in New Zealand.
 He went on to score his first RWC try against Romania in Scotland's first group game of the 2011 tournament.
 The number 13 jersey in the next two games was taken by Nick de Luca before Ansbro was again selected, this time in Scotland's final group game versus England.

 Injury

 Ansbro broke his neck in a pre-season friendly against Munster on 24 August 2012.
-After being taken to hospital straight after the match it was discovered that Ansbro had a triple fracture of the C1 vertebrae.
+After being taken to hospital straight after the match it was discovered that Ansbro had a triple fracture of the C1 vertebra.
 As of 15 May 2013 Ansbro officially retired from rugby union.

 Teaching

-Ansbro, having graduated from Cambridge University before his professional career became a Biology teacher and rugby coach at Harrow School, a leading boys' independent school.
+Ansbro, having graduated from Cambridge University before his professional career became a Biology teacher and rugby coach at Harrow School, the public school.